 Dr Anna Rowlands (Refugee Hosts – Durham University)

 Dr Zeynep Kivilcim (Humbodt Universitat zu Berlin)

 Rights – as they are mobilised by states, international actors and human rights bodies – frequently become objects of contention.
 This is especially the case when considering the rights of stateless people and refugees.
-Following our project’s critical engagement with questions of rights, local community and displacement, this panel aims to conceptualise ‘rights’ in relation to the lives, stories and experiences of those affected by displacement, including on the level of the individual and of ‘the community’.
-This will include reflections on the conceptualisation of ‘the community’ itself in relation to rights.
+Following our project’s critical engagement with questions of rights, local community and displacement, this panel conceptualised ‘rights’ in relation to the lives, stories and experiences of those affected by displacement, including on the level of the individual and of ‘the community’.
+This included reflections on the conceptualisation of ‘the community’ itself in relation to rights.

-Panelists have been invited to prepare a 10-15 minute presentation reflecting on the topic of rethinking community rights, and the provocations captured above, drawing in particular on insights from their own research and disciplinary backgrounds.
+Panelists were invited to prepare a 10-15 minute presentation reflecting on the topic of rethinking community rights, and the provocations captured above, drawing in particular on insights from their own research and disciplinary backgrounds.

-As well as exploring the themes relating to this specific panel, panelists have also been asked to address one of the key questions posed by the wider Refugee Hosts research project, namely: “how can we understand local community responses to displacement?”
+As well as exploring the themes relating to this specific panel, panelists were also asked to address one of the key questions posed by the wider Refugee Hosts research project, namely: “how can we understand local community responses to displacement?”

 Biographies and links to presentation abstracts can be found below, in addition to a recommending reading and listening list, including blog posts and appearances on the radio by panelists.